gardener/landscaper/docs/guided-tour/blueprints/echo-server/README.md

   uploaded [in an OCI registry](https://eu.gcr.io/gardener-project/landscaper/examples/charts/guided-tour/echo-server),
 - the Docker image [hashicorp/http-echo](https://hub.docker.com/r/hashicorp/http-echo) as an external resource.

-All these resources are listed in the [component descriptor](./component-descriptor.yaml).
+You can find the file system representations of the extended component versions [here](./component-archive/).
 It is an advantage to have them all in one place, in a standard format.
 Otherwise, you would have to search images spread somewhere in charts, perhaps even mixed with some templating.
-Moreover, the component descriptor can be used by other tools for example for transport or signing.
+Moreover, the component versions can be used by other tools for example for transport or signing.

 ## OCI Image Resource in the Component Descriptor